datalad-handbook/book/docs/glossary.rst

          pair: corresponding branch; in adjusted mode

       A :term:`branch` underlying a particular :term:`adjusted branch`.
-      Changes committed to an adjusted branch are progated to its corresponding branch.
+      Changes committed to an adjusted branch are propagated to its corresponding branch.
 Only the corresponding branch is suitable for sharing with other repository clones.